 If you want the flapjacks even thicker, use a smaller tin like this 8″ square baking tray.
 You can cut the slices smaller as they’ll be thicker in texture.

-To store, place the bakewell flapjacks in an airtight container and keep at room temperature.
+On the rare occasions that I have leftovers, I store them in an airtight container that’s kept at room temperature.
 They should last for up to 5 days before they start drying out.

-Keep the flapjacks in the fridge if you want them fresh for longer.
-You could freeze the flapjacks by following the instructions below.
+You can keep the flapjacks in the fridge if you want them fresher for longer.
+Plus, you can also freeze them!

 More Flapjack Recipes

-If you love this cherry and almond flapjack recipe, below are more tasty flapjacks for you to try.
-Or, you can check out this post to see my full range of flapjack recipe ideas:
+If you love this cherry bakewell flapjack recipe, below are more tasty flapjacks for you to try.
+Or you can check out this link to see my full range of flapjack recipe ideas:

 - Chocolate Chip Flapjacks